 Jonathan Swift

-Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, satirist, and Anglican cleric who became the dean of St Patrick's Cathedral, Dublin, and hence his common sobriquet "Dean Swift".
-His trademark deadpan and ironic style of writing, particularly in A Modest Proposal (1729), has led to such satire being subsequently termed as "Swiftian".
-He is best remembered for his satirical book Gulliver's Travels (1726). https://en.wikipedia.org/wiki/Jonathan_Swift
+Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, essayist, satirist, and Anglican cleric.
+In 1713, he became the dean of St Patrick's Cathedral, Dublin, and was given the sobriquet "Dean Swift".
+His trademark deadpan and ironic style of writing, particularly in works such as A Modest Proposal (1729), has led to such satire being subsequently termed as "Swiftian".
+He wrote the satirical book Gulliver's Travels (1726), which became his best-known publication and popularised the fictional island of Lilliput. https://en.wikipedia.org/wiki/Jonathan_Swift

 Episodes